 "We need women at all levels, including the top, to change the dynamic, reshape the conversation, to make sure women's voices are heard and heeded, not overlooked and ignored." —Sheryl Sandberg

-On June 4, 2019 a Summer Potluck was organized by the Girls Just Want To Have Fun* Committee.
+On June 4, 2019 a Summer Potluck was organized by the 3rd Cohort of the Women's Leadership Institute, the Girls Just Want To Have Fun* Committee.
 This committee’s purpose is for networking, meet and greets and other various events for members of AAWCC and non-members.

 *Name may change